dashpilot/quickstart-vercel-userbase-spaces/README.md

 ### 2. Add your S3 and Userbase credentials as environment variables

-In Vercel, go to settings > environment variables and create the following environment variables for your Amazon S3/Digitalocean Spaces settings and Userbase secret key
+During the deploy, you'll be asked for the following environment variables (or add them later under settings > environment variables):

 `S3_ENDPOINT`: your S3/Spaces endpoint (e.g ams3.digitaloceanspaces.com)\
 `S3_KEY`: your S3/Spaces key\